tobiasmaatita/project/PROCESS.md

 shows four levels of education and which share of the population has achieved a certain level.
 This is plotted throughout the years. **still to be fixed:** the words 'no data' are not always centered in the line graph div.

 ## Day 12 (Tue)
 Added a basic legend, but it is not yet exactly what i wanted.
+Added interactivity between the multiple line chart and the bar chart.
+This interactivity currently only works in one way: actions on the bar chart influence the line graph.
+I want to have a little bit of interactivity the other way around.
+Tomorrow, I will have to fix the final bugs such as text alignment and the transition of the titles in the line chart.
+Also, the colors of the highlight in the second datamap need to be changed: at the moment, this color is the same color as a color used in the map to indicate a certain degree of educational attainment.